COSC3020/mystery-function-wyo-kaitlyn/README.md

     if(a.length == 1) return a[0];  // if the length of the array is 1, return with the first element of the array var foo = mystery(a.slice(1, a.length)) // creates a new array without the first element, then recursively calls that new array
-    // foo will equal the last element of the original array if(foo > a[0]) return foo; // if the final element is greater then the first, return the final else return a[0]; // else return the first element }
+    // foo will equal the last element of the original array if(foo > a[0]) return foo; // compares the current foo to the first element, and returns the larger else return a[0];
+    // as the function is recursively called, foo will equal the largest element }
 ```
-The mystery function compares the first and the last element of an array, and returns the greater
+The mystery function finds the largest element in an array by recursively comparing elements, and then returns the largest element

 reference - used this link to figure out what slice did - https://www.w3schools.com/jsref/jsref_slice_array.asp